HiDefTextiles/HiDefKnits/README.md

 **Figure 3 Classic sleeve silhouettes**

-Going back to the torso (i.e. front and back pieces) there are other structural elements to consider, such as necklines (the classic boatneck, square, round or “V” shaped) which also effect the choice of collar (straight, split, turtleneck, cowl, shawl).
+Going back to the torso (i.e. front and back pieces) there are other structural elements to consider, such as necklines (the classic boat-neck, square, round or “V” shaped) which also effect the choice of collar (straight, split, turtleneck, cowl, shawl).
 And then there is also the question of whether the garment is tapered or not, and a choice of edging.
 Similar to the sleeves if the